 Step 2: Create Cache Discovery Service

 As previously established, the Cache Discovery Service is responsible for routing all the NCache communication to underlying pods.
-This discovery service acts as the central communication gateway between the client applications and NCache cache clusters which are a part of the Kubernetes cluster.
-Further, it is a headless service and retrieves the IP addresses of the underlying NCache cache server pods in the Kubernetes cluster.
+Serving as the central communication gateway, this headless service routes client application requests to the NCache cache clusters.
+It retrieves the IP addresses of the underlying NCache server pods in the Kubernetes cluster, ensuring seamless interaction between client applications and the cache servers.

 To create such a service, you have to build another YAML, as demonstrated below: